DataDog/hiring-engineers/answers.md

 ![alt text](https://cl.ly/0S380f2x1W3A/Image%2525202018-07-30%252520at%2525208.52.17%252520AM.png)

-You need to allow Oracle to be install in your [Security & Privacy settings](https://apple.stackexchange.com/questions/301303/virtualbox-5-1-28-fails-to-install-on-macos-10-13-due-to-kext-security)
+You need to allow Oracle to be installed in your [Security & Privacy settings](https://apple.stackexchange.com/questions/301303/virtualbox-5-1-28-fails-to-install-on-macos-10-13-due-to-kext-security)

 You will now need to [download Vagrant](https://www.vagrantup.com/downloads.html).
 Once Vagrant is downloaded you can use the following to get your vagrant environment up and running: